Massachusetts Sports Betting & Online Gambling: What's Legal in 2026?

 FanDuel Sportsbook: Mobile UX & Same-Game Parlays

-• Speed: Fastest bet placement among all apps.
+• Speed: Fastest bet placement among active apps.

 • SGP+: Unmatched parlay-building flexibility.